 Currently, he is a postdoctoral researcher with Phoebe Zarnetske (MSU, lab website) and Sydne Record (Bryn Mawr College, lab website) on an NSF-funded project using data from the National Ecological Observatory Network (NEON).

 Quentin recently completed his PhD at the University of Tennessee, working with Nate Sanders (lab website).
-Visit the Research page to learn more about Quentin's past, current, and future research, or see his CV for more details.
+Visit the Research page to learn more about Quentin's past, current, and future research, or see his CV or a briefer resume for more details.

 Quentin also likes playing Irish trad music on the flute and birding.